 Are All Convicted Sex Offenders Required To Register On The Sex Offender List?
 The majority of people convicted as sex offenders must register on the sex offender list.
 There are lists of people who currently have to register as sex offenders, and there are lists of people who plead guilty to sex crimes that don't have to register as sex offenders.

-However, the list of people who don’t have to register as a sex offender under Penal Code 290 for sex-related offenses is a very short list.
-Almost all sex crimes call for a person to register as a sex offender for life and will be listed on the Megan’s Law website.
+However, the list of people who don't have to register as sex offenders under Penal Code 290 for sex-related offenses is concise.
+Almost all sex crimes call for a person to register as a sex offender for life and be listed on the Megan's Law website.

 However, as of 2019, the sex offender list is going through some changes.
 California has passed a new law that created a three-tiered system that designates how long a person is registered as a sex offender.